Elton John rebukes Russia's anti-gay law, cites Moscow visit

 "Everyone shared stories of verbal and physical abuse - at work, in bars and restaurants or in the street - since the legislation came into force last June," he said.
 He added that he would welcome the chance to introduce Putin to gay Russians.

-According to a transcript published on his government's website, Medvedev said Russian gays are not complaining about the law or its effects on the way they are treated.

-"Speaking honestly, I have not seen a single appeal, even on the Internet, from representatives of sexual minorities in which they say that their rights are being infringed upon," he said.

-Putin has addressed the controversy around the law with journalists several times in the past weeks ahead of next month's Winter Olympic Games in the Black Sea resort of Sochi, a showcase that Russia hopes will burnish its image abroad.
+Putin has addressed the controversy around the law with journalists multiple times in the past weeks ahead of next month's Winter Olympic Games in the Black Sea resort of Sochi, a showcase that Russia hopes will burnish is image abroad.

 He invoked John as proof that Russians do not discriminate against gays.